rotmanmi/rotmanmi.github.io/_pages/index.md

 ---

 I am a graduate student in the School of Computer Science at Tel-Aviv University, where I am advised by [Lior Wolf](https://www.cs.tau.ac.il/~wolf/).
-I hold an MS.c. in Physics from Tel-Aviv Univerity, where I was supervised by [Nissan Itzhaki](https://en-exact-sciences.tau.ac.il/profile/nitzhaki).
+I hold an MS.c. in Physics from Tel-Aviv University, where I was supervised by [Nissan Itzhaki](https://en-exact-sciences.tau.ac.il/profile/nitzhaki).
 In addition, I work as a Research Scientist at GE Research AI
 Laboratory.